 ClientCity of České Budějovice, Czech Republic

-From the architect.
+Text description provided by the architects.
 The community centre Máj is located in the biggest 1980s mass-housing settlement in České

 Budějovice, an ethnically and socially mixed neighbourhood.
 In the Czech Republic, one third of thepopulation lives in prefab panel settlements built during the socialism era; after 1989 (the fall of theSoviet bloc), there has been a lack of activities solving problems in these areas.
 The Máj settlementhas an increased concentration of the Roma population, who were evicted into the settlement duringthe 80s and 90s; the district has been the site of tension and several riots.

 The new community centre building is part of the regeneration of the whole settlement.
 The new social infrastructure forms part of a future local downtown, with a post office building, public insurance office building, and planned multipurpose buildings, with the Market Square as a main public space.